cam-digital-hospitals/.github/profile/README.md

     - To pull remote updates in the future, use `git pull --recurse-submodules` from the project root directory.
     - To push with submodule changes included, use `git push --recurse-submodules=on-demand` from the project root directory.

+Alternatively, use the Source Control interface in VS Code to commit and push.

 For more information on Git submodules, see: https://git-scm.com/book/en/v2/Git-Tools-Submodules

 ### VS Code set-up